AleemS7/devops-network-utilities-v2/README.md

 [http://48.216.191.222/](http://48.216.191.222/)

 ## Introduction & Motivation
-A containerized, cloud-native suite of network tools (subnet calculator, ping, traceroute, DNS, and port scanning) deployed on Azure Kubernetes Service (AKS).
+A containerized suite of network tools (subnet calculator, ping, traceroute, DNS, and port scanning) deployed on Azure Kubernetes Service (AKS).
 Each microservice is Docker-built—Python (Flask) for the backend services and a React frontend—and pushed to Azure Container Registry via a GitHub Actions CI pipeline.
 Terraform provisions the AKS cluster, and an Nginx Ingress routes traffic to the respective containerized services.

 I started this project as a python execise to incorporate networking fundementals (subnetting, basic diagnostics).
 I then evolved it in a to learn DevOps concepts.
 I ended up learning Docker, Kubernetes, Azure, and how to orchestrate multiple microservices.
 The result is a cloud vantage networking toolkit that can also run locally if desired.